 But the database migration project wasn’t finished yet.
 We still had to upgrade the customer’s application and provide the scripts for data migration.

-The application upgrade was performed in 4 sure steps:
+We performed the application upgrade in 4 sure steps:

 - Updated the .NET application code to SQL Server Transact-SQL.

 - Changed the .NET connection information to point to the created SQL Server database.